Lucky Bisht: Books about Bisht

 Bisht authored the book R.A.W Hitman 2: The Assassinations, which was published by Simon & Schuster on December 3, 2024.
-With the publication of Raw Hitman 2, Bisht became the first Indian to have a sequel written based on him.

-Bigg Boss 18

-In November 2024, as per an article published by Network18 Group, Lucky Bisht declined an invitation to appear on Bigg Boss 18.
-He cited his ongoing responsibilities with India's Research and Analysis Wing (RAW) as the reason for turning down the offer, following discussions with both the show's official team and his own advisors.

-Controversy
+Murder case

 Bisht faced accusations for the assassination of Raju Pargai and Amit Arya.
 On 5 September 2011, the Uttarakhand Police charged him with a double murder charge.
 He spent over three years in jail, being transferred to 11 different facilities during this period.
 He was released on 11 March 2015.
 Ultimately, the Nainital district court acquitted him on 6 March 2018 due to a lack of evidence.
 Bisht rejoined the Special Forces in 2018 and retired in 2019 before venturing into Bollywood later that year.

-Lucky Bisht has been described as an influential figure, whose remarks were followed by Prime Minister of Nepal K. P. Sharma Oli convening an emergency cabinet meeting on 16 December 2024.